vitar/clrf/src/en/theory/50-links.md

 - Condition: lots of work, little time.
 - Need: to be closer and communicate.
-- Shared function: a weekly evening without gadgets.
+- Shared function: a weekly gadget-free evening.
 - Personal function: managing fatigue to stay engaged.

 ## Conclusion